agnieszka95/task/README.md

 5. providers.tf:
   - defines the AWS provider and other required providers

-Region Configuration (regions/eu-north-1/main.tf)

 **Deployment**
-Initialize Terraform in each region directory.
+  - Initialize Terraform in each region directory.
-Use terraform workspace select to choose the environment.
+  - Use terraform workspace select to choose the environment.
-Run terraform plan and terraform apply.
+  - Run terraform plan and terraform apply.

 ## Task 2 - Dockerize apps: